palant/palant.info/content/articles/avast-complies-to-respect-users-privacy/index.md

 Let's say this much up front: the changes are far more extensive and far more convincing than I would have expected.
 While Chrome and Opera versions appear identical however, there are some additional changes in the Firefox version.
 That's presumably to comply with stricter privacy requirements of the Mozilla Add-ons site.

 **Update (2020-01-10)**: Avast contacted me to clarify the situation.
 One piece of information stood out here: "we completely discontinued the practice of using any data from the browser extensions for any other purpose than the core security engine."
 In other words, Avast isn't merely doing the bare minimum required to comply with store policies, they completely give up collecting too much data via their browser extensions and they won't share this data with anybody either.
 That's a massive privacy improvement for any Avast users out there.
 The open question is whether this policy change also applies to the Avast SafePrice extension and Avast Secure Browser.
-I'll update the post again once I have the answer. **Update (2020-01-11)**: The quoted statement from Avast seemed unambiguous, yet from further communication it now looks like their plan is to establish sharing data with Jumpshot as opt-in functionality of the free antivirus application.
-I hope for further clarification about which one it is in the end.
+I'll update the post again once I have the answer. **Update (2020-01-16)**: The quoted statement from Avast seemed unambiguous, yet further communication established that sharing data with Jumpshot is going to be opt-in functionality for users of the free antivirus application.
+It's still an improvement of course but quite different from the initial statement.
+As to Avast SafePrice and Avast Secure Browser, improvements are expected here in future.
+Supposedly, the data collected by these was never used, a statement that is impossible to validate.

 Just to be clear: with the large codebases and without any official information from Avast I might have overlooked some of the changes.
 On Firefox I looked at Avast Online Security 19.4.426, on Chrome at Avast Online Security 19.4.433 and on Opera at AVG Online Security 19.4.433.